Thomas-Daily/fs-journal/quizzes/week05.md

 ```
 <!-- enter you answer in the space below -->
 ```
+javaController, JavaController, java

 ```
 **7.** What is middleware?
 <!-- enter you answer in the space below -->
 ```
+- The security gaurds to your code

 ```
 **8.** The ______ pipeline delivers information from the client while the ______ pipeline returns it.
 Fill in the blanks.